 Bob & Emily have vacation plans to visit Mexico.
 Bob seems hesitant, but he says he is excited to go.
 At work, a patient thanks Bob for the session and whacks him on the back - throwing his back out of whack and in pain.

 A minister goes to Bob professionally.
 While the minister loves what he is doing, people treat him differently outside the church when they know he is a minister.
 After some therapy, the minister announces to the parishioners his new plans.

-Emily's recently divorced friend moves into the apartment complex as Bob & Emily.
-Marilyn meets Howard and they go out for hot chocolate.
-Emily takes Marilyn to Bob's work where she meets Jerry.
+Emily's recently divorced friend moves into the same apartment complex as Bob & Emily.
+Marilyn meets Howard and Emily takes Marilyn to Bob's work where she meets Jerry.
 Jerry and Howard compete for her affection.

 Emily becomes certified to give IQ tests and has Bob take one.
 The results of his test show Emily's IQ is a lot higher than his.
 They attend a banquet for geniuses and Bob feels out of place because everyone acts superior.

 When Bob finds out how much the plumber charges him for a repair, he realizes he is undercharging his therapy group.
 He raises the price, but the members think it is too much.
 They hold meetings without Bob until they realize they need him.